ballerina-platform/ballerina-dev-website/community.md

 ## Join the Community Call

 The Ballerina team is now hosting monthly recorded Community Calls!
 These are interactive meetings that will explore Ballerina use cases.

-Through these calls, we aim to open up our channels and give you direct access to our Engineers.
-As a participant, you will get the chance to ask our team and other community members any questions you have about Ballerina or your projects.
+These calls give you direct access to our Engineers and other community members to question or discuss about Ballerina and your projects.

 - Get information on the [past and upcoming calls](https://docs.google.com/document/d/1TPi0ktNvk-gQhVh46ckP5_LyhvwLJSQ3NJeSfv8459A/edit).